tymyrddin/purple/source/docs/distribution-networks/observable-semantics/gas-network-evidence/integrity-and-safe-working.md

 underneath, the register agreeing with the ground.
 The gas record is thin enough that the physical world often has to be the witness the paperwork cannot.

-The baseline is set by slowness, not volume.
-Measurements are sparse and scheduled, records lag the field as a matter of course, and an overdue check or a stale drawing is common and mostly innocent, so a single gap proves little; the signal is a gap that lines up with something else, an unsmelled leak, a corroded main, a work a permit does not cover.
+On the gas side the record moves at the pace of scheduled work, not live telemetry.
+Measurements are sparse and scheduled, records lag the field as a matter of course, and an overdue check or a stale drawing is common and mostly innocent, so a single gap proves little; what indicts is a gap that lines up with something else, an unsmelled leak, a corroded main, a job a permit does not cover.

 *Last updated: 14 July 2026*